FrankRay78/Better.Spectre.Console.CLI/README.md

 ## Features

-Better.Spectre.Console.CLI includes the following upstream bug fixes and new features, which Spectre.Console.Cli 0.49.1 does not contain.
+Better.Spectre.Console.CLI includes the following bug fixes and new features, which Spectre.Console.Cli 0.49.1 does not.

 Description | Issue | PR
 --- | --- | ---